Richie-123-cash/universal_gpu_player/README.md

 ## Why Universal GPU Player?

 No heavy setups, no daemons, no unnecessary bloat.
-Perfect for users who want full GPU acceleration without letting it drain your battery in ten minutes.
+Perfect for users who want full GPU acceleration without letting it drain their battery in ten minutes.
 Works out-of-the-box for standard videos and can handle more complex, embedded streams with a little extra guidance.

 ## Features